AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 ???

+Back to the past.

 Ericsson had large computer networks before the internet (20-30 years).

-Erlang was designed by Joe Armstrong, Robert Virding & Mike Williams for big worldwide infrastructure.
+Erlang was designed for big worldwide infrastructure by Joe Armstrong, Robert Virding & Mike Williams in the Computer Science Lab at Ericsson.

+A language born in the industry.

 ---